 This booklet outlines what you need to know to make an informed decision throughout this process.
 You have the opportunity to consider each course before making a decision on the wider curriculum you wish to pursue.

-Please also speak to your Community Assistant Principal, Form Tutor and subject teachers, if you require any further information.
+Please also speak to your Head of Year, Form Tutor and subject teachers, if you require any further information.

 Mr Sorrento Vice Principal